-- Plan:MK was adopted in March 2019 and constitutes the Development Plan guiding future applications on this site. - 1.7.2 Policy SD12 (outlined on page 10) allocates MKE SUE and establishes the core principles governing how it should be developed.
+- 1.6.1 Plan:MK was adopted in March 2019 and constitutes the Development Plan guiding future applications on this site. - 1.6.2 Policy SD12 (outlined on page 10) allocates MKE SUE and establishes the core principles governing how it should be developed.
 A core criteria of Policy SD12 is that development on MKE SUE can commence once the necessary infrastructure required to make the site deliverable is funded and is being delivered.
-There are a number of other Plan:MK policies, most notably Policies SD1 and SD9, which will have implications for the development of the MKE SUE. - Plan:MK also requires a Development Framework for MKE SUE to be adopted prior to any planning permission being granted.
+There are a number of other Plan:MK policies, most notably Policies SD1 and SD9, which will have implications for the development of the MKE SUE.